DotPodcast/dotpodcast/content/pages/taxonomies.md

 - [Religion](religion): used to denote the religion(s) discussed in the podcast (for example: a Christian music review podcast).

+- [Sexuality](sexuality): the sexuality or sexualities that are the focus of the podcast.

 - [Subject](subject): the subject matters discussed in the podcast.

 ## Third-party taxonomies and terms